202419014/Geospatial-agricultural-Land-Value-Productivity-intelligence-system/WRITEUP.md

 **Farmer view:** The user can draw a custom parcel boundary on the Folium map using Leaflet Draw controls.
 The drawn polygon's centroid is computed, soil features are sampled from that point, market distance is calculated, and the trained model returns a price estimate with a feature importance bar chart.

-**Buyer view:** The user sees all 36 parcels color-coded by value tier on the Folium map.
+**Buyer view:** The user sees all 36 regions color-coded by value tier on the Folium map.
 Clicking a parcel opens a popup with full details.
 A filterable summary table below the map allows sorting and searching across all parcels.

 ---